Posted on December 7, 2018

 This is when the lights go off and the dimly lit street light becomes center stage and we can see the graffiti art on locked up stores.
 Who says these sprayed on smiles aren’t painted for us?
 See the silent messages of, “fuck yeah” as we feel the emotion well up from within.
 The spark that follows into the never ending rainbow of this art turning into the artistic thoughts we think.
 It’s ours if we claim it.
-Copywrite or continued connected consciousness?
+Thinking: “A copywrite claim?
+Or continued connected consciousness?”

 It’s the time when we can’t make eye contact.
 It’s not safe.
 Don’t talk at midnight, walk like we’ve got somewhere to go.

 In the waking hours of 4:44am we hear it, the not so subtle gargling of its underbelly.
 And the fact of the matter is we’ve sharpened all our nails for this point.
 Because we know we aren’t just being followed by our inner shadows, as a random dark stranger follows us whichever way we go.

 We march for violence against women because the one to one ratio of offense is an alarming feat, so we pick up ours and walk to a new pace but it’s not at our own speed and it isn’t even in our own direction.
 Something says we better pay attention.
 We are trying to see, there’s no need to stop and no place to go.

 “Is this the station for the bus or where we get off to stop?”
 Stand still, breathe in the overwhelmingly sweet bread, and try not to act tempted.
 Are we our own superwoman?
 Could we fly away with wonder words waging womanly wars?
 We have a right to be here.
 But that birthright is on no basis at all.

 The holy land.

 The land of holy bibles and holy battles, like wholly bloodshed.